flaming-cl/flaming-cl.github.io/source/_posts/recursion-iteration-and-function-abstraction-md.md

 const incAndCube = (x) => inc(x) * inc(x) * inc(x);
 ```
 ### Higher-order Function
 Right now, though our code looks a bit better, we are still repeating `inc` 3 times.
-To improve this, let's pass `inc` as a parameter of `cube` to avoid repetitiveness.
-This way, by using a higher-order function in this case, we can create a more flexible and maintainable solution.
+To improve this, let's pass `inc` as a parameter of `cube`, to make `cube` a higher-order function and avoid repetitiveness.
+By using a higher-order function in this case, we can create a more flexible and maintainable solution.
 ```js
 const inc = (x) => x + 1;